alberto-lazari/masters-thesis/chapters/implementation.typ

 = Securing the Virtual Apps <implementation>
 == Preliminary Work
-Before actually introducing the virtual permission model some preliminary work had to be addressed.
+Before actually introducing the virtual permission model, some preliminary work had to be addressed.
 VirtualXposed has been currently updated to support Android versions up to Android 12, on its official open-source repository, with a release called "Initial support for Android 12".
-Parallel to this work, another developer worked on updating VirtualXposed to the same Android version in a personal fork.
+At the same time, a developer working on a personal fork of VirtualXposed also independently updated it to Android 12.
 Both of these VirtualXposed versions had compatibility issues, but were complementary in some areas.
 A merge of these two took the best of both worlds, applying fixes to one version that were developed in the other.
 This created a starting point, where VirtualXposed had a decent Android 12 support, compared to older versions.